stcorp/muninn/README.rst

   - one of:
     - pysqlite 2.8.3 or higher
     - python built with sqlite3 loadable extension support
-    - pyspatialite 3.0.1 or higher
-  - mod_spatialite 4.2.0 or higher (not required when using pyspatialite)
+  - libspatialite 4.2.0 or higher

 To be able to install muninn, you will need:
   - setuptools version 0.6 or compatible.

+Optional dependencies:
+  - argparse: mandatory when using Python 2.6
+  - requests: to perform a muninn-pull on http/https urls
+  - tabulate: provides more output format options for muninn-search

 Muninn is distributed as a source distribution created using setuptools version 0.6.
 It can be installed in several ways, for example using pip or by invoking